Black Cat (Marvel Comics): Marvel Divas

 Black Cat returns in the limited series Marvel Divas (a parody of Sex and the City).
 She is one of the main characters, alongside Firestar, Hellcat, and Photon.
 The writers are Roberto Aguirre-Sacasa and Tonci Zonjic.
 Summoned by her friends to cope with Firestar's breast cancer, Felicia is financially broken: unable to restart her investigation firm, she is too proud to accept Puma's monetary assistance, and her attempts to get a loan are met with open hostility from the banks of New York, often targets of her villainous activities as the Black Cat.
 Thus, feeling rejected and angry, Felicia begins to consider returning to villainy.
 Following Marvel Divas, Black Cat returns as a recurring character in The Amazing Spider-Man, following a storyline in #606–607 entitled "Back in Black Cat".
 Although she remembers her previous encounters with Spider-Man, the events of "One More Day" have erased her memory of his identity.
 Also, she has regained her "bad luck" powers.

 Spider-Man ran into the Black Cat as she was breaking into the penthouse apartment of Dexter Bennett.
 Spider-Man caught up to her, reminding her that she was the one that dumped him.
 She and Puma had ended their relationship, so she and Spider-Man rekindle their relationship.The Amazing Spider-Man #607.
 Marvel Comics.
 Peter later enlists the Black Cat's help in getting back his vial of blood from Mister Negative.

-Following this, Black Cat received her own four issue mini-series, which was written by Jen Van Meter, drawn by Javier Pullido and covered by Amanda Conner.
+Following this, Black Cat received a solo four-issue miniseries, which was written by Jen Van Meter, illustrated by Javier Pulido and covered by Amanda Conner.
 In the series, Felicia became caught up in the events of "The Gauntlet" and "Grim Hunt" storyline after her mother Lydia was kidnapped by the members of the Kravinoff family.
 Felicia agreed to turn herself over to the Kravinoffs in exchange for her mother's freedom, but instead sent a decoy while she tracked down her mother and attempted to free her herself.
 After removing the duct tape from her mother's mouth, Felicia discovered that the Kravinoffs had strapped an explosive device to her wrists to kill both of them.
 Felicia is ultimately able to rescue her mother and keep her safe from the clutches of the Kravinoff family.

-Mary Jane enlisted the Black Cat's help after Spider-Man was captured by Doc Tramma, who turned out to be the one who restored Felicia's bad luck powers.
+Mary Jane enlisted the Black Cat's help after Spider-Man was captured by Doctor Tramma, who turned out to be the one who restored Felicia's bad luck powers.
 Together they managed to defeat Tramma and save Spider-Man, and agreed to become friends afterwards.
 Black Cat is next seen in the "Big Time" storyline helping Spider-Man retrieve some experimental vibranium the new Hobgoblin stole for the Kingpin.